7 Critical Errors to Avoid When Selling Your Business in California

 Selling a business is not a routine transaction—it is a rare, high-impact event for most owners.
 Few have experience navigating the legal, financial, and operational complexity.
 This lack of familiarity often leads to reliance on outdated assumptions or internal teams that are unprepared for the rigors of a transaction.
 Emotional ties to the business further complicate decision-making, as owners struggle to separate their worth from the enterprise’s value.

-Many owners miscalculate the time required to properly prepare their business for sale.
+Many owners underestimate the time required to properly prepare their business for sale.
 Financial disclosures, tax planning, operational audits, and legal clean-up must be addressed well in advance of engaging with qualified buyers.
 This means preparing 12 to 36 months ahead—far longer than most expect.
 Without this timeline, sellers frequently enter negotiations with unresolved liabilities, missing documentation, or unclear financial statements.
 These gaps hinder due diligence, erode credibility, and prompt buyers to withdraw or demand substantial concessions.

 A major contributing factor is the misconception that a high-performing business will automatically command a premium offer.
-While revenue and profit trends are important, buyers also place equal weight on transferability, risk exposure, and deal structure.
+While revenue and profit trends are significant, buyers also place equal weight on transferability, risk exposure, and deal structure.
 For example, a business with a single dominant client, or an owner-dependent operation, will typically see valuation discounts, regardless of its current earnings.
 Sellers unaware of these Buyer concerns often overprice, mismanage expectations, or fail to position the business strategically.
 Structuring the deal properly—including items like working capital targets, earnouts, or transition support—is where much of the negotiation value is created, not just in the headline sale price.

 Advisory teams with specialized skills